 \if 0

 \fi

-\ourparagraph{Meta Co-Training Experiments on ImageNet} To draw fair comparisons we fix the model architecture and view set from our experiments on co-training.
-As in \cite{SSL:MPL} a supervised loss is optimized jointly with the MPL loss.
-We found that beginning with a \emph{warmup} period in which the model trained in a strictly supervised way expedited training.
-Unlike MPL, we did not use Unsupervised Data Augmentation~\cite{SSL:UDA}, because we embedded the dataset only once, and due to the nature of the pretext tasks that were used to generate the views we did not believe data augmentation would have much of an effect.
+\ourparagraph{Meta Co-Training Experiments} To draw fair comparisons, we fix the model architecture and view set from our experiments on CT.
+As in MPL~\cite{SSL:MPL} a supervised loss is optimized jointly with a loss on pseudo-labels.
+We found that beginning with a \emph{warmup} period in which the models for each view are trained in a strictly supervised way expedited training.
+This warmup period occurs for the same number of updates as the first training phase of CT, so each method starts with the same number of supervised updates before pseudo-labeling.
+Unlike MPL, we did not use Unsupervised Data Augmentation~\cite{SSL:UDA}, because we embedded the dataset only once, and using self-supervised models to generate the views we did not believe data augmentation would have much of an effect.